 When I married my best friend, Noah, we were young, healthy, and so excited to start a family together.
 We expected our family building journey to be simple.
 But, we struggled with infertility.
-I was jealous of my friends who got pregnant without even trying.
-I desperately wanted to have my own child.

 Three years later, our miracle babies found us.
 We were ecstatic to have twin boys on the way.
 We named the twins Micah and Zachary early in the pregnancy.
 All of my appointments went smoothly.
 I was healthy and did everything right.
-My pregnancy was perfect, until it wasn’t.
+My pregnancy was perfect until it wasn’t.

 At 25 weeks gestation, I went into preterm labor.
 I was hospitalized and placed on strict bed rest.
 Our goal was to make it to 28 weeks.

-Micah and Zachary were born at 27 weeks and 5 days gestation.
+Unfortunately, Micah and Zachary were born at 27 weeks and 5 days gestation.
 They each weighed about 2 ½ pounds.
 I did not get to see or hold them after they were born; they were immediately taken to the NICU to fight for their lives.

 Micah fought and surpassed everyone’s expectations.
 Despite his struggles, Micah’s smile and eyes told me everything would be okay.
 He was not only going to live, he was going to thrive.